AhmadsInfoCom/InfoCom-LP3-Lab4/README.md

 ```

 ## On the Drone Pis:
-You need to install the Python packages in the requirements if you havn't done any.
+You need to install the Python packages in the requirements if you haven't done any.

 Go to `/pi`, run `drone.py`
 ```